How to join us

 Ulverley School Nursery

-15 hours provision - All children are entitled to a free place in an early years educational setting, of which our nursery class is one, from the term after their third birthday.
-This place is for 15 hours each week during term time.
+15 hours provision - All children are entitled to 15 free hours a week in an Early Years educational setting from the term after their third birthday.
+At Ulverley, we offer our provision in two sessions:

-30 hours provision - We are also able to offer up to 30 hours early learning and care to eligible parents.
-To qualify for the full 30 hours of free childcare please refer to the following website https://www.gov.uk/30-hours-free-childcare
+30 hours provision - Some children may be eligible for 30 free hours a week in an Early Years educational setting.
+To find out if your child qualifies for the full 30 hours of please refer to the following website https://www.gov.uk/30-hours-free-childcare

-Our admission for nursery aged children is as follows: -
+Our admissions for Nursery aged children is as follows: -

 1. Pupils with birthdays between 1st January and 31st March will be admitted at the beginning of the Summer term (April).